hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 <a href="figures/inval_request_before_release.svg" target="_blank">Open the diagram in a new tab.</a>

 1. The office of departure communicates the MRN to the holder of the transit procedure with the ‘MRN Allocated’ E_MRN_ALL (IE028) message.
-1. The holder of the transit procedure is notified with the ‘Guarantee Not Valid’ E_GUA_INV (IE055) message that the declared guarantee is not valid.
 1. The holder of the transit procedure decides to invalidate the transit declaration and therefore notifies the office of departure with the ‘Declaration Invalidation Request’ E_DEC_INV (IE014) message.
 1. The office of departure examines the request and replies with the positive decision with the ‘Invalidation Decision’ E_INV_DEC (IE009) message (i.e. “Decision” is set to “1=Yes”).
 1. The transit movement ends.